KevinCurtisDev/todo_list_app/README.md

 * CSS3
 * Vanilla JavaScript

-## Design pattern and file structure (MVC)

-The design pattern used to build this web application is the Model-View-Controller (MVC) pattern.

 ## Testing
 Manual testing was carried out, using a python http server, applying the listed user stories above.